Large Language Models#

 ```

-You can also define methods and attributes inside the class body, like this:
+You can also define methods and attributes inside the class definition using the `def` keyword for methods and `=` for attributes.
+Here is an example:

 ```